rkotze/rkotze.github.io/_drafts/2019-12-29-jwt-secure-apollo-client-graphql.md

 npm i cors cookie-parser
 ```

 Starting with the main server file where `ApolloServer` is instantiated you will need to adjust the _cors_ and provide options to the cors middleware.
-After that you can add the cookieParser.
+After that, you can add the cookie parser.

 ```javascript
 const server = new ApolloServer({